Hyperthyroidism in Pregnancy: Symptoms, Risks, and Management

 In severe cases, untreated hyperthyroidism can lead to a thyroid storm, a life-threatening condition that requires immediate medical attention.

 Hyperthyroidism during pregnancy is a serious condition that requires prompt diagnosis and careful management.
-By understanding the symptoms and working closely with your healthcare provider, you can ensure a healthy pregnancy for both you and your baby.
+By understanding the symptoms of hyperthyroidism in pregnancy and working closely with your healthcare provider, you can ensure a healthy pregnancy for both you and your baby.
 If you suspect you may have hyperthyroidism, do not hesitate to seek medical advice and undergo the necessary tests to confirm the diagnosis and begin appropriate treatment.
+Remember, thyroid in pregnancy is dangerous if ignored, but manageable with proper care.

 Frequently Asked Questions